dafacto/moneyforsomething/_chapters/04_compounding-returns.md

 takeaway: With a reasonable rate of return, compounding earnings will, over time, turn small savings into surprisingly large sums.
 ---

-Compounding returns is the notion of *earning money on past earnings*.
-If this is new to you, pay attention—this will be the most important chapter of the guide.
+**Compounding returns** is the notion of *earning money on past earnings*.
+If this is new to you, pay attention—this will be the most important chapter of the book.

 Let’s walk through an example: